What is an achievement report?

 The HEAR builds upon existing information incorporating an expanded academic transcript and the European Diploma Supplement.
 This will provide you with more detailed information about your learning and achievement than the traditional degree classification system alone, and will serve to support applications for employment and further studies.

 The HEAR is not a replacement for a degree certificate, CV or job application statement.
 Instead it should sit alongside these as a complementary document, providing evidence of the range of verifiable knowledge, skills and experience you have developed at the university.

-All students (with the exception of Research Postgraduates) who graduate from summer 2012 onwards will receive an achievement report.
+All students (with the exception of MBChB and Research Postgraduates) who graduate from summer 2012 onwards may receive an achievement report.
 This includes students achieving an undergraduate or postgraduate Certificate or Diploma and visiting students.

 What will it include?